aewallin/allantools/README.rst

 ===========

 Here follows an un-rodered to do list:

+* Improve documentation
+* Improve packaging for PyPi and/or other packaging systems (PPA for Ubuntu/Debian?)
 * Stable32-style plots using matplotlib
 * Modified Total variance
 * Time Total (modified total variance scaled by (t^2/3) )